tu-delft-library/il-master-thesis-guide/book/5d-open-science.md

 - With open science, research and data are published open access.
 This means that everyone will have access to publications, regardless of which country or community they are from and what journals they subscribe to.
 In this way everyone across the globe can benefit from scientific research.
 ```
-Advantages of Open Science adapted from <a href="https://www.edx.org/learn/research/delft-university-of-technology-open-science-sharing-your-research-with-the-world" target=_blank>Open Science: Sharing Your Research with the World is licensed CC-BY-SA-NC</a>
+Advantages of Open Science adapted from <a href="https://www.edx.org/learn/research/delft-university-of-technology-open-science-sharing-your-research-with-the-world" target=_blank>Open Science: Sharing Your Research with the World is licensed CC-BY-NC-SA 4.0</a>

 ## Step 2: Common Resources to Get Started